pivot-access-ltd/bma-offline-docs/src/rbac-and-candid-6724.md

 Candid can use certificates and agents, if desired.
 You specify the identity provider by URL when instantiating the program.

 When a user tries to log into a MAAS which is working with RBAC, MAAS redirects that login to the RBAC server.
 RBAC, in turn, requests authentication via Candid, which then consults the specified identity server (at the URL provided on startup).
 If the user is authenticated, Candid constructs a macaroon, which is then passed to RBAC and on to MAAS.
 This macaroon serves as the user's authentication token until it expires.

+For details about how to use Candid, please consult the [repository README](https://github.com/canonical/candid#readme) or contact your Canonical sales representative.

 <a href="#heading--about-rbac"><h2 id="heading--about-rbac">About RBAC</h2></a>